TheEpicButterStudios/Foundation/README.md

 If you are fixing an issue, you can just create a pull request.

 #### I found an issue!
 No software is absolutely perfect.
 If you found a bug or something else, please let us know by creating an issue.
 You can create an issue report here on GitHub.
-Please be descriptive as possible, so a developer can fix it and create a pull request to the repository.
+Please be as descriptive as possible, so a developer can fix the issue and create a pull request.

 [Forum thread]: http://forums.spongepowered.org/t/foundation-what-would-you-like-to-see/1525/83
 [Wiki]: https://github.com/FoundationDevTeam/Foundation/wiki